Charles Albert of Sardinia: First Italian War of Independence

 On 23 March 1848, the proclamation of Charles Albert to the people of Lombardy and Veneto was published, in which he assured them that the Piedmontese troops, "... go now to offer, in the final trials, that help which a brother expects from a brother, a friend from a friend.
 We will comply with your just requests, trusting in the aid of God, who is clearly with us, of God, who has given Italy Pius IX, of God, whose miraculous prompting places Italy in the position to act for itself."
 Thus, the war began.
 The federalist Carlo Cattaneo was not impressed, "Now that the enemy is in flight, the king wants to come with the whole army.
-He should have sent us anything - even a single cart of powder - three days ago.
+He should have sent us anything − even a single cart of powder − three days ago.
 There was heard, in Piedmont, for five days, the thundering of the guns which consumed us: The king knew and did not move."

 Initial campaign

-Charles Albert left Turin on the evening of 26 March 1848 for Alessandria, in order to take command of the army and then advanced to Voghera.
+Charles Albert left Turin on the evening of 26 March 1848 for Alessandria, to take command of the army and then advanced to Voghera.
 He was preoccupied with the delay of the provisional government of Milan's acceptance of annexation by the Kingdom of Sardinia.
 The Austrians however had regrouped on the River Mincio, at one corner of the Quadrilatero.
 On 29 March, the king entered Pavia in triumph, where he was met by some envoys of the Milanese government.
 On 2 April, Charles Albert was in Cremona, on 5 April at Bozzolo, on 6 April at Asola, on 8 April at Castiglione delle Stiviere, and on 11 April at Volta Mantovana, only four kilometres from the Mincio.
 After nearly two weeks, he had made it to the front.

 At the opening of hostilities, on 8 and 9 April, Italian sharpshooters had achieved success in the first battle of the campaign at the Battle of Goito.
 After crossing the Mincio with his army, Charles Albert achieved another victory on 30 April at Pastrengo, where he saw the front lines.
 The units under his command attacked some Austrians who had been dispersed by a charge of the carabinieri on horseback.
 On 2 May, in the midst of this triumphant atmosphere, news arrived that Pius IX had withdrawn his military and political support for the Italian cause.